 This post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn an affiliate commission at no additional cost to you.
 Learn more

-Don’t let boredom strike this winter by using your free time to take up some popular and fun indoor hobbies.
+Don’t let boredom strike this year by using your free time to take up some popular and fun indoor hobbies.

 Popular Indoor Hobbies